simon734/E-Books/Linux/CLI/notes.md

 * Displaying info about an installed package: yum info package_name
 * Finding which package installed a File: rpm -qf file_name, such as: rpm -qf /usr/bin/vim

-** Next
 * mount – Mount a file system
-● umount – Unmount a file system
+    * umount – Unmount a file system
-● fsck – Check and repair a file system
+    * fsck – Check and repair a file system
-● fdisk – Partition table manipulator
+    * fdisk – Partition table manipulator
-● mkfs – Create a file system
+    * mkfs – Create a file system
-● fdformat – Format a floppy disk
+    * fdformat – Format a floppy disk
-● dd – Write block oriented data directly to a device ● genisoimage (mkisofs) – Create an ISO 9660 image file ● wodim (cdrecord) – Write data to optical storage media ● md5sum – Calculate an MD5 checksum
+    * dd – Write block oriented data directly to a device
+    * genisoimage (mkisofs) – Create an ISO 9660 image file
+    * wodim (cdrecord) – Write data to optical storage media
+    * md5sum – Calculate an MD5 checksum
 * **/etc/fstab** (short for "file system table") lists the devices (typcially hard disk partitions) that are to be mounted at boot time.
 * Unmounting a device entails writing all the remaining data to the device so that is can be safely removed.
 * For new devices: 1. create a new partition 2. create file system on the drive